sourcefrog/cargo-mutants/book/src/filter_mutants.md

 ## Configuring filters by name

 Mutants can be filtered by name in the `.cargo/mutants.toml` file.
+The `exclude_re` and `examine_re` keys are each a list of strings.

-This can be helpful if you want to systematically skip testing implementations of certain traits, or functions with certain names.
+This can be helpful
+if you want to systematically skip testing implementations of certain traits, or functions with certain names.

+From cargo-mutants 23.11.2 onwards, if the command line options are given then the corresponding config file option is ignored.

 For example: